patronus-safeguarding/leadsy_mvp/README.md

-# Leadsie MVP - Rails 7.1 Application
+# SyncGrant MVP - Rails 7.1 Application

 A production-grade Rails 7.1 MVP for managing client access to marketing accounts via secure links.
 This application enables agencies to request client authorization for Meta (Facebook/Instagram) and Google Ads accounts through a streamlined OAuth flow.